Showing 1 - 1 OF 1

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

 As with many other overseas locations, Geilenkirchen is a challenging environment for spouses who are seeking employment.
 The language barrier is a factor to overcome in obtaining employment in the local economy.
 It is not uncommon for spouses to wait at least six months to gain a job commensurate with their education and or experience.
 If you are currently employed with a company that does business in Europe, try to transfer to their overseas location before leaving the United States.

 Three military installations provide employment opportunities: Geilenkirchen NATO Base, Joint Forces Command and U.S. Army Garrison Benelux-Brunssum (USAG Benelux-Brunssum).
 The length of unemployment varies with the applicant's qualification credentials, timing and diligence/perseverance.
 Civil service positions are the most sought after and the hardest to obtain.
 There are fewer than 30 positions at Geilenkirchen and at USAG Benelux-Brunssum.

 Nursing, medical occupations and other professional positions can be challenging to find.
 There may also be a licensing issue between host nation and home station.
 Because employment opportunities are limited, many spouses choose to volunteer in their career field.
-Please check with the Airman and Family Readiness Center (A&FRC) for volunteer opportunities.
+Please check with the Military and Family Readiness Center for volunteer opportunities.

-Individual consultations that include: Resume reviews, job interview preparation, local job searches, help with Linked In account, and federal employment assistance are available by appointment at the A&FRC at Geilenkirchen.
+Individual consultations that include: Resume reviews, job interview preparation, local job searches, help with Linked In account, and federal employment assistance are available by appointment at the M&FRC at Geilenkirchen.

 Job Announcement Board

-The A&FRC keeps a current listing of employment opportunities for job seekers.
+The M&FRC keeps a current listing of employment opportunities for job seekers.
 Postings include vacancy announcements from USA Jobs, AAFES, NATO the Commissary and Exchange (BX/PX), and other misc. contractor positions.

-The A&FRC’s computer resource room offers computer access and text reference materials.
+The M&FRC’s computer resource room offers computer access and text reference materials.
 Prior to arriving, you can use the internet to search for job openings.
 You can contact the center for additional assistance.